DivyaNayak7/healthcare-er-optimization-platform/README.md

 ---

-# Author
+# About This Project

-Healthcare Analytics + LLM Alignment Engineering Project

-Focused on:

-* healthcare AI systems
+This project explores the intersection of:

+- healthcare utilization analytics
+- privacy-preserving machine learning
+- explainable AI
-* responsible LLM alignment
+- healthcare-safe LLM alignment
-* evaluation engineering
-* privacy-preserving analytics
+- operational healthcare intelligence

+The platform was designed as an end-to-end applied AI system combining predictive analytics, financial impact modeling, governance evaluation, and alignment experimentation using synthetic healthcare claims data.